Negative Binomial Distribution definition, formula, properties with applications

 negative binomial distribution

 In a negative binomial experiment, a negative binomial random variable is the number X of repeated trials required to obtain r successes.
-A negative binomial distribution is the probability distribution of a negative binomial random variable.
+A NBD is the probability distribution of a negative binomial random variable.
 The Pascal distribution is another name for the negative binomial distribution.
 According to Wikipedia, The distribution of the number of trials required in an experiment to attain a specific number of successes was originally investigated in 1713 by Montmort.
 Pascal has previously mentioned this.

-A discrete random variable X is said to have negative binomial distribution if its probability density function is defined as,
+A discrete random variable X is said to have Negative binomial distribution if its probability density function is defined as,

 \[ f(x;r,p)=(_{r-1}^{n+r-1})p^{r}q^{x}; x=0,1,2,...,\infty \]

-where r>0 and 0<=p<=1 are the two parameter of the distribution such that p+q=1. f(x;r,p) is the probability of getting exactly r successes in (x+r) independent Bernoulli trials.
+Where r>0 and 0<=p<=1 are the two parameter of the distribution such that p+q=1. f(x;r,p) is the probability of getting exactly r successes in (x+r) independent Bernoulli trials.

 Assume we repeatedly flip a coin and count the number of heads (successes).
 We’re performing a negative binomial experiment if we keep flipping the coin till it lands on heads two times.
 The number of coin flips required to acquire two heads is the negative binomial random variable.
 The number of coin flips is a random variable in this example, and it can have any integer value between 2 and infinity.